Adnan-Khanx/Adnan-khanx/README.md

 - ⚡ Fun fact: ...
 -->
 Hi, I'm Adnan Khan,
-Data enthusiast with an ability to turn the data into actionable insights, Always try to learn like models of Machine Learning :smile:
+Data enthusiast with an ability to turn the data into actionable insights, Teach machines how to learn and always try to learn like models of Machine Learning :smile:

 I work on :computer:
 * #### Machine Learning